jochmoran/MyCsvReader/README.md

 **Contact Us**

-If you have any questions or suggestions about the Privacy Policy, please feel free to send email at jochmoran@gmail.com.
+If you have any kind of concerns about my Privacy Policy, do not hesitate to send me an email at jochmoran@gmail.com